peterboivin/AppointmentScheduler/README.md

 `customer retail` - registration page is public and can be created by everyone.
 Customer can only book new appointments and manage them.
 This type of customer sees only services which targets retail customer.

-`customer corporate` - almost the same as retail customer.
+`customer parish` - almost the same as retail customer.
 The only difference is that this type of account needs to provide VAT number and Company Name and can see only services which targets corporrate customer.

 ## Booking process